mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 ## Additional requirements for self-managed instances **(FREE SELF)**

-If you are using a self-managed GitLab instance, GitLab must first be configured with a set of Amazon credentials.
-These credentials are used to assume an Amazon IAM role provided by the user creating the cluster.
+If you are using a self-managed GitLab instance, you need to configure Amazon credentials.
+GitLab uses these credentials to assume an Amazon IAM role to create your cluster.

 Create an IAM user and ensure it has permissions to assume the role(s) that your users need to create EKS clusters.

 For example, the following policy document allows assuming a role whose name starts with